microsoft/rushstack.io-website/pages/heft_configs/typescript_json.md

   // "disableTslint": true,

   /**
-   * Set this to change the maximum number of file handles that will be opened for writing.
+   * Set this to change the maximum number of file handles that will be opened concurrently for writing.
    * The default is 50.
    */
   // "maxWriteParallelism": 50